 The limitation of this question includes:

-Since it is not clear that those orders made during the join_date was or the customer joined in the membership program because of the lack of order_date and join_date information (does not include details of the purchase time), I will assume these orders were made after the customer had already joined the program.
+Since it is not clear that those orders made during the join_date was after or before the customer joined in the membership program because of the lack of order_date and join_date information (does not include details of the purchase time), I will assume these orders were made after the customer had already joined the program.

 Question 7: Which item was purchased just before the customer became a member?